Survivors' protection

 FAQ

-What happens to the insurance sum if I pay off the loan faster?
+What happens to the insurance sum if I repay the loan faster?

-With a decreasing insurance sum, coverage is reduced according to a fixed plan.
-If you repay more quickly, the insurance sum temporarily exceeds the remaining debt.
-You can usually adjust or cancel the contract to save on premiums.
+With a decreasing sum insured, the cover reduces according to a fixed schedule.
+If you repay more quickly, the sum insured may temporarily be higher than the remaining debt.
+You can then usually adjust or cancel the policy to save on premiums.

-Should both partners take out their own term life insurance?
+Should both partners take out their own life insurance policy?

-Yes, this is absolutely advisable.
-Especially when both contribute to the household income or share childcare responsibilities.
-Mutual coverage (crosswise) is usually the smartest choice from a tax perspective.
+Yes, that is absolutely advisable.
+Especially if both contribute to the household income or share childcare.
+Reciprocal cover (cross-insurance) is usually the most tax-efficient choice.

 How does smoking affect the sum insured and the premium?

-Smoking has no impact on the required amount but has a massive impact on the premium.
-Smokers often pay double or even triple for the same coverage because their statistical risk of death is higher.
+Smoking has no influence on the amount required, but a major influence on the premium.
+Smokers often pay double or triple for the same cover, as their statistical risk of death is higher.

-For singles without relatives or business partners, it is usually unnecessary.
-It only becomes sensible when loans need to be secured, for instance when parents act as guarantors, or when a family is about to be started.
+For singles without dependants or business partners, it is usually unnecessary.
+It only becomes worthwhile when loans need to be secured, for which, for example, parents act as guarantors, or when starting a family is on the horizon.

-The sum insured is the guaranteed amount.
-Due to bonuses from the insurer, the actual payout in the event of death may be slightly higher, but this should not be relied upon for planning purposes.
+The sum assured is the guaranteed amount.
+Thanks to the insurer’s profit-sharing, the actual payout in the event of death may be somewhat higher, but this should not be relied upon when planning.

 Subscribe to our newsletter